-Project Management ABC: C for Classic Project Management
+Project Management ABC: K for Classic Project Management

 What are the advantages and disadvantages and when does it make sense to use a classic approach?

 Classic project management seems to have gone out of fashion, as more and more companies are working with agile processes such as Scrum or Kanban.
-However, this does an injustice to classic project management, because agile methods are not suitable for some applications and a classic approach to project management has to be used.
+However, this does an injustice to classic project management, because agile methods are not suitable for some applications or classic approaches even have to be used.
 Reason enough to take a closer look at classic project management and get to know it better.

 How does classic project management work?

-At first, classic sounds like something that is old and outdated.
+At first, classic sounds like something that is old and no longer modern.
 In project management, however, it refers to methods that do not belong to agile project management.

 Just like in agile project management, there are different process models and methods in classic project management.
 However, these are usually characterised by the following features: